covertnine/c9-starter/readme.txt

 == Changelog ==
 = 2.6.0 =
-Updates to responsive typography for WordPress 6.1.
+Updates to responsive typography for WordPress 6.1 that now uses theme.json for font size settings.
+Ya'll have no idea how tedious and shitty it was to get that working.

 = 2.5.7 =
 Updated to work with WordPress 6.1.
 Custom font size updates.
 Bug fix for horizontal tabs.
 List items formatting.